 NOW UPDATED FOR 2006!

-The most recent benchmarking data for Chiropractors is now available, both in print and in downloadable PDF format, with your purchase of the Chiropractors Business Benchmarking Guide.
+The most recent benchmarking data for Dentists is now available, both in print and in downloadable PDF format, with your purchase of the Dentists Business Benchmarking Guide.
 (NOTE: 2006 updates not yet available in online HTML subscription version of this guide - please call MAUS Sales Centre on 1 300 300 586 for further info.)

-This Small Business Profile presents the results of a survey of Chiropractors for the financial years up to June 30, 2004.
-The survey was based on 22 practices.
+This Small Business Profile presents the results of a survey of Dental practices for the financial years up to June 30, 2004.
+The survey was based on 32 practices.

-These are the results of a survey of chiropractors.
-These results should not be considered to be representative of all chiropractors in Australia.
-However, they will allow business owners to identify strengths and weaknesses in the ability of their practice to generate revenue, control expenses and earn sufficient profits.
-This is done by identifying these elements of business performance and comparing them with benchmark performance levels currently being achieved by the sample of practices in this survey.
+These are the results of a survey of dentists.
+These results should not be considered to be representative of all dentists in Australia.
+However, they will allow principals to identify strengths and weaknesses in the ability of their practice to generate revenue, control expenses and earn sufficient profits.
+This is done by identifying these elements of practice performance and comparing them with benchmark performance levels currently being achieved by the sample of practices in this survey.

-Most of the firms participating in the survey were from the eastern states of Australia.
-New South Wales was the most heavily represented area, while there were no firms located in Tasmania, Western Australia or Northern Territory in our sample.
+All of the dentists in our survey were from the eastern states of Australia.
+Queensland was the most heavily represented area, while there were no firms located in Tasmania or the Northern Territory in our sample.

-Around 93% of participating practices rented their premises and 80% of those who rented were located in street-front premises.
+Around 90% of practices rented their premises and approximately 67% of those businesses which rented were located in premises with street frontage.

 The following table will give you a snapshot of the variance in results found in your industry for various Key Performance Indicators (KPIs).
 Each KPI (shown in rows) should be considered independently of each other.
 For example, a business with a high percentage gross profit would not normally also have a high relative percentage of their income spent on wages.